metal-crow/Sentry-Gun-Computer-Vision/README.md

 ToDo
 ==========================
-* Calibrate the hardware.
-Ensure fov is correct and that it actually points at the correct location.
+* Reuse threads instead of remaking them for each new frame.
+Thread creation has large overhead.
-* Rewrite docs for new algoritms and methods.
+* Rewrite docs for new algorithms and methods.
 * MOVEMENT SMOOTHING.
-Use memory to smoothly transiton between target points, no jittering.
+Use memory to smoothly transition between target points, no jittering.
 * Improve outline generation.
 * Add object permanence, memory for objects
-* Handle turret not shooting at its own bullet
 * Work on improving person detection algorithms
 * Hardware General
-	a) Shoddy connection between x servo and base, entire platform is tilting.
-	b) Camera is really low res and low fov, get better one
+	a) Camera is really low res and low fov, get better one
-	c) Get a gun i can actually fire with a single servo trigger.
+	b) Get a gun i can actually fire with a single servo trigger.
 Airsoft?
+	c) Remake entire hardware in solid structure.
+* Handle turret not shooting at its own bullet
 * Add controls and gui for the user

 Design